rahulkanagaraj786/ResilientDB-MCP/README.md

 # ResilientDB MCP Server

 A Model Context Protocol (MCP) server for interacting with ResilientDB, a high-performance blockchain platform.
-This server allows Large Language Models (LLMs) like Claude to interact with ResilientDB through smart contract operations and GraphQL queries.
+This server allows Large Language Models (LLMs) like Claude to interact with ResilientDB through GraphQL queries and HTTP REST API.

 ## Overview

 This MCP server bridges the gap between AI agents (like Claude Desktop) and ResilientDB by providing a standardized interface for:
-- **Smart Contract Operations**: Compile, deploy, and execute smart contracts using ResContract CLI
-- **GraphQL Operations**: Create accounts, manage transactions, and query data
+- **GraphQL Operations**: Asset transactions on the blockchain (port 8000)
-- **Key-Value Operations**: Store and retrieve data using ResilientDB's key-value store
+- **HTTP REST API Operations**: Key-value storage operations (port 18000 - Crow server)

+**Note:** For midterm, this implementation focuses on GraphQL and HTTP REST API integration.
+Smart contract operations (ResContract CLI) are temporarily disabled.

 ## Features

-### Smart Contract Operations
-- `compileContract`: Compile smart contracts using ResContract CLI
-- `deployContract`: Deploy compiled contracts to the ResilientDB blockchain
-- `executeContract`: Execute contract methods (read/write operations)
-- `getContractState`: Retrieve the current state of a deployed contract

-### GraphQL Operations
+### GraphQL Operations (Port 8000)
-- `createAccount`: Create new accounts in ResilientDB
+- `createAccount`: Create new accounts in ResilientDB (if supported)
-- `getTransaction`: Retrieve transaction details by ID
+- `getTransaction`: Retrieve asset transaction details by ID (blockchain transactions)
-- `postTransaction`: Post new transactions to the blockchain
+- `postTransaction`: Post new asset transactions to the blockchain (requires PrepareAsset with crypto keys)
-- `updateTransaction`: Update existing transactions
+- `updateTransaction`: Update existing transactions (note: blockchain transactions are typically immutable)

-### Key-Value Operations
+### Key-Value Operations (Port 18000 - HTTP REST API)
-- `get`: Retrieve values by key
+- `get`: Retrieve values by key using HTTP REST API (Crow server)
-- `set`: Store key-value pairs
+- `set`: Store key-value pairs using HTTP REST API (Crow server)

+**Note:** For midterm, smart contract operations (compile, deploy, execute) are temporarily removed.
+Focus is on GraphQL and HTTP REST API integration.

+**Important Architecture Notes:**
+- **GraphQL (port 8000)**: Used for blockchain asset transactions
+- **HTTP/Crow (port 18000)**: Used for key-value operations

 ## Installation